Peshawar Zalmi knock out Karachi Kings, qualify for PSL 2018 final

 The 11th and 12th over saw a couple of boundaries but a couple was not good enough at that stage.
 Karachi needed many boundaries every over but Denly and Azam just couldn't catch up to the rocketing run rate.

-Both the batters brought up their half-centuries in the 12th over but a gargantuan task had yet to be accomplished.
+Both the batters brought up their half-centuries in the 12th over but the gargantuan task of getting their team over the distant line had yet to be accomplished.

+Azam's 45-ball 63-run innings came to an end in the penultimate over.

+Denly (unbeaten 79 off 46 balls) tried with all his might but could not get the job done.
+The Kings fell 12 runs short and were knocked out of PSL 2018.

 Road to Eliminator 2